Precise study of triply charmed baryons $\Omega_{ccc}$

 {\it $\Omega_{ccc}$ baryons with HISQ fermions}:-- The $\Omega_{sss}(3/2^+)$ has been studied with HISQ valence quark previously \cite{Borsanyi:2022ygn}, and following that we use the following interpolating field for $\Omega_{ccc}(3/2^+)$,

 where $c^a(\mathbf{x},t)$ is the HISQ charm quark field with ($a$, $b$, $c$) as the color indices, and $D_i$s are the spatial derivative operators \cite{Golterman:1985dz}.
-Other details about this operator are given in the supplement \cite{Suppl}.
 Note that the operator in Eq.(\ref{OmegaOp_main}) couples with multiple tastes.
 However, the splittings between finite-volume ground state energy of $\Omega$ baryon of different tastes are expected to be small as HISQ action removes all taste-exchange effectively through one-loop order \cite{Follana:2006rc}, and this has been shown in Ref. \cite{Borsanyi:2022ygn}.
 To reduce the effects of oscillating components of staggered correlators, the two-point correlators are first smoothed and the procedure is detailed in the supplement \cite{Suppl}.
 To determine the ground state masses, we employ two methods.
 The first one involves the standard large-time fit with a single exponential.
 We also use two-exponentials particularly for the spin-$3/2^{-}$ state where the contamination from the excited states may not be insignificant.
 In the second method, we utilize the generalized eigenvalue problem (GEVP)\cite{Michael:1985ne,Luscher:1990ck}, using a matrix constructed from time-shifted correlation functions, as described in Ref. \cite{Aubin:2010jc}, allowing a robust estimation of the ground state.

 {\it Mass extraction and results}:- In Fig.~\ref{fg:eff_mass}, we present two representative effective mass plots ($m_{eff} = \mathrm{log}[C(\tau+1)/C(\tau)]$, $C(\tau)$ being the correlation function) for the lowest energy level of the $\Omega_{ccc}(3/2^+)$ state on ensembles with the finest two lattice spacings.
-The top pane corresponds to the case of valence overlap action on the $64^3\times 192$ lattice, and the bottom pane is that with HISQ valence action on the $96^3\times 288$ lattice.
+Further details are provided in the caption.
 The horizontal bands represent the fit estimate with $1\sigma$ error.
 Further details of mass fits and results for other lattices and other hadrons studied are shown in the supplemental material \cite{Suppl}.

 The large bare quark mass ($m_Q a$) introduces significant discretization effects, which can be a primary source of systematic uncertainties in heavy hadrons, especially in those containing multiple heavy quarks.
 The leading discretization errors in the valence quark actions that we employ (overlap and HISQ) are at $\mathcal{O}((ma)^2)$.
 To further mitigate these errors, instead of estimating the masses directly, we follow the practice of studying mass splittings, where the valence heavy quark content is subtracted out as in Refs. \cite{Mathur:2018epb,Mathur:2018rwu,Junnarkar:2018twb,Mathur:2022ovu,Padmanath:2023rdu,Radhakrishnan:2024ihu}.
 Here we subtract out the valence charm quark content with the following choice,